The Orbit-Sum Method for Higher Order Equations: Positive-Part-Extraction

 which involves only series to which $[x^\geq y^\geq]$ can be applied.
 The question how such series roots, and hence such embeddings, can be constructed is answered by the Newton-Puiseux algorithm.
-We only state the specification of the algorithm here, for a detailed discussion we refer to~\cite{MacDonald,buchacher2022effective}.
+We only state the specification of the algorithm here and refer to~\cite{MacDonald,buchacher2022newton} for details.
+We first recall several definitions.